Jacob Downing: Early life

-Jacob Downing was born in Albany, New York in April 1830, the youngest of 11 children of Jacob Downing, Sr. (1785-1858) and Jane (née Winne) Downing.
-Downing, Sr. was, according to one source the owner of several farms and a successful entrepreneur.
-The family were Hicksite Quakers, Downing, Sr. being a cousin of Elias Hicks.
+Jacob Downing was born in Albany, New York in April 1830, the youngest of 11 children of Jacob Downing Sr. (1785–1858) and Jane (née Winne) Downing.
+Downing Sr. was, according to one source, the owner of several farms and a successful entrepreneur.
+The family were Hicksite Quakers, Downing Sr. being a cousin of Elias Hicks.

 The younger Downing was schooled at The Albany Academy.
 At 14, he went to work as a clerk at the Albany City Bank.
 In 1850, he was badly injured aboard the steamer Alabama when the boiler burst.
 He studied law in Chicago and was admitted to the Illinois bar in 1858.
 Downing moved to Denver, Colorado, in 1859, during the Colorado Gold Rush, or in 1860.
 In 1860, he was elected a judge of the municipal court.

 Military service

 When the American Civil War broke out in 1861, he volunteered and was assigned to the 1st Colorado Infantry Regiment.
 He fought in the Battles of Apache Canyon and Pigeon's Ranch (March 1862), and Peralta (April 1862) in the New Mexico Campaign.
 Promoted to the rank of major, he was given command of Fort Larned, Kansas in 1862.

 In April 1864, Downing came upon a band of Cheyenne camped near Cedar Canyon, 60 miles above the South Platte River.
 Although he only suspected them of stealing cattle and horses, Downing launched an attack that killed an estimated 25 Cheyennes and destroyed their lodges and belongings.

-Downing was also present at the Sand Creek massacre (also called the "Chivington massacre" after the officer in charge, Colonel John Chivington).
-In the ensuing outcry, he served as Chivington's legal counsel.
+Downing was also present for and willingly participated in the Sand Creek massacre (also called the "Chivington massacre" after the officer in charge, Colonel John Chivington).
+In the ensuing outcry, he served as Chivington's legal counsel and subsequently lied about the atrocities that took place.